Using Natural Language Processing and Networks to Automate Structured Literature Reviews: An Application to Farmers Climate Change Adaptation: Abstract

 \section{Abstract}

 The fast-growing number of research articles makes it problematic for scholars to keep track of the new findings related to their areas of expertise.
 Furthermore, linking knowledge across disciplines in rapidly developing fields becomes challenging for complex topics like climate change that demand interdisciplinary solutions.
-At the same time, the rise of Black Box types of text summarization makes it difficult to understand how text relationships are built, let alone relate to existing theories conceptualizing cause-effect relationships and permitting hypothesizing.
-This work aims to sensibly use Natural Language Processing by extracting variables relations and synthesizing their findings using networks while relating to key concepts dominant in relevant disciplines.
-As an example, we apply our methodology to the analysis of farmers’ adaptation to climate change.
-For this, we perform a Natural Language Processing analysis of publications returned by Scopus in August 2022.
-Results show that the use of Natural Language Processing together with networks in a descriptive manner offers a fast and interpretable way to synthesize literature review findings as long as researchers back up results with theory.
+The rise of machine-learning-supported text analysis has been instrumental in processing thousands of articles.
+Yet, how text relationships are built remains a Black-Box for domain experts, making it difficult to relate connected concepts to existing theories conceptualizing cause-effect relationships and permitting hypothesis building and testing.
+This paper presents an approach to sensibly use Natural Language Processing by extracting variable relations and synthesizing their findings using networks while relating to key concepts dominant in relevant disciplines.
+As an example, we apply our methodology to analyze farmers’ adaptation to climate change and compare the results with mainstream text summarization methods.
+Furthermore, we validate our methodology by asking experts to score and compare the outcomes.
+Results show that using Natural Language Processing and networks descriptively offer an interpretable way to synthesize literature review findings that outperform mainstream text summarization methods.
+This methodology gives not only the direction and the frequency of the association between the words but also the frequency the word appears in the articles, which is instrumental when performing literature reviews.

 \keywords{Natural Language Processing \and Networks \and Literature Review \and Interpretative}